-- A PPL, CPL, MPL or an ATPL licence issued in compliance with the requirements of Annex 1 to the Chicago Convention by a foreign country may be converted into a CAR-FCL license with a class or type rating by the CAA for use on aircraft registered in the Oman provided that the applicant complies with the minimum requirements for the relevant aircraft category. - (a) Employed by Omani Air Operator to operate aircraft registered in Oman with the exception of Omani nationals and foreign license conversion to PPL. - (b) Hold a current and valid pilot license issued by ICAO Contracting State in accordance with ICAO Annex 1 to include: - (1) Valid type/class/instrument rating(s) (as applicable). - (2) Valid English language proficiency as specified in Annex 1 issued in accordance with the State of license procedures. - (3) Valid medical certificate issued in accordance with the State of license procedures. - (c) Fulfil the requirements for the issue of the relevant class or type rating, in accordance with part C of this appendix.
+- A PPL, CPL, MPL or an ATPL licence issued in compliance with the requirements of Annex 1 to the Chicago Convention by a foreign country may be converted into a CAR-FCL license with a class or type rating by the CAA for use on aircraft registered in the Oman provided that the applicant complies with the minimum requirements for the relevant aircraft category. - (a) Employed by Omani Operator to operate aircraft registered in Oman with the exception of Omani nationals and foreign license conversion to PPL. - (b) Hold a current and valid pilot license issued by ICAO Contracting State in accordance with ICAO Annex 1 to include: - (1) Valid type/class/instrument rating(s) (as applicable). - (2) Valid English language proficiency as specified in Annex 1 issued in accordance with the State of license procedures. - (3) Valid medical certificate issued in accordance with the State of license procedures. - (c) Fulfil the requirements for the issue of the relevant licenses and ratings, in accordance with CAR-FCL.

-- (d) Have completed at least minimum flight experience as a pilot for relevant license which application has submitted. - (e) Pass a written examination in Air Law. - (f) Obtain a medical certificate, as required and issued in accordance with CAR-FCL3. - (g) Demonstrate language proficiency in accordance with FCL.055. - (h) Pass the applicable skill test in accordance with CAR-FCL. - 2.
-CAA will convert only those ratings or authorizations endorsed on the foreign licence that it considers appropriate..
+- (d) Pass a written examination in Air Law. - (e) Obtain a medical certificate, as required and issued in accordance with CAR-FCL3. - (f) Demonstrate language proficiency in accordance with FCL.055. - (g) Pass the applicable skill test in accordance with CAR-FCL.
+The skill test may also be based on a new class or type that shall be in accordance with Subpart H of this Regulation. - 2.
+CAA will convert only those ratings or authorizations endorsed on the foreign licence that it considers appropriate.